Las Vegas: Ethnicity

 The largest ancestries in Las Vegas Valley/Clark County were Mexican (23.2%), German (7.4%), Filipino (6.8%), English (6.8%), Irish (6.2%), and Italian (4.5%).
-As of 2023, Native Hawaiians numbered around 22,000 in the metropolitan area, the largest Hawaiian population outside of Hawaii.
+As of 2023, Native Hawaiians numbered around 22,000 in the metropolitan area, the largest Hawaiian population outside Hawaii.
 As a result, Las Vegas has been nicknamed the "ninth island of Hawaii."

 Religion

-According to the Pew Research Center, the majority of residents throughout Las Vegas Valley/Clark County are Christian (61%) with Catholics as the largest denomination (22%), followed by evangelical (19%), mainline protestants (9%), and members of historically Black protestant churches (6%).
+According to the Pew Research Center, the majority of residents throughout Las Vegas Valley/Clark County are Christian (61%) with Catholics as the largest denomination (22%), followed by evangelical (19%), mainline Protestants (9%), and members of historically Black Protestant churches (6%).
 6% of residents are members of the Church of Jesus Christ of Latter Day Saints (Mormons).

-Agnostic (10%) and Atheist (3%) are the largest groups of residents who are unaffiliated with a religion, which overall represent 34% of the population.
+Agnostic (10%) and atheist (3%) are the largest groups of residents who are unaffiliated with a religion, which overall represent 34% of the population.
 Other religious groups, such as Judaism (1%), Islam (2%), and Buddhism (1%) together compose about 5% of the population.

 Marriage and divorce

 According to a 2004 study, Las Vegas has one of the highest divorce rates This is partly due to residents of states with more restrictive divorce laws traveling to Nevada, and in particular to Las Vegas, to get divorced.
-As of 2022, the Centers for Disease Control and Prevention identified Nevada as a whole as having the highest divorce rate in the United States, with 4.4. divorces per 1,000 marriages.
-This is down from 11.4 divorces per 1,000 marriages in 1990 and is part of a national trend of fewer divorces.
+As of 2022, the Centers for Disease Control and Prevention identified Nevada as a whole as having the highest divorce rate in the United States, with 4.4. divorces per 1,000 total population.
+This is down from 11.4 divorces per 1,000 population in 1990 and is part of a national trend of fewer divorces.

 Nevada marriage requirements are equally lax resulting in one of the highest marriage rates of U.S. cities, with many licenses issued to people from outside the area.